Description:

 - Define a variable or a global to hold the virtual path.

 - Click the "clsInputMSSQLDB" step to configure its "Required" properties.
 Provide a name for the step.
 Select the SQL connection from the drop-down list.
-Provide the Select SQL statement.
-Select the appropriate data schema from the drop-down list that matches the SQL result set.
+Enter the Select SQL statement.
+Select the data schema from the drop-down list that matches the SQL result set.
 Click the Save button.
 Click here to learn about ETL Data Schema Designer.

-- The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+- The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

-- Save the ETL definition, create a new instance, and then execute it.
+- Save the ETL definition, create a new instance, and execute it.
 Render the ETL instance.
-Click on the ETL step to view its properties.
+Click the ETL step to view its properties.
 The “clsInputMSSQLDB” step should input the MSSQL DB file for transformation.

 Definition Sample:

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.